riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

 You can now add a link to `/rss.xml` on your homepage to provide your users with a link they can add to their favorite feed reader.

-Moreover on [dev.to](https://dev.to/), in *Settings > Extensions*, you can add a link to your RSS feed for [cross-posting](https://dictionary.cambridge.org/dictionary/english/cross-posting).
+Moreover on [dev.to](https://dev.to/), in *Settings > Extensions*, you specify your RSS feed URL for [cross-posting](https://dictionary.cambridge.org/dictionary/english/cross-posting).

 <figure class="image" aria-label="Cross-posting from your blog to dev.to">
 <img